duquetteman/react-employee-directory/README.md

 # Employee Directory

 ## Problem
-Keepiong track of contact info is hard.
+Keeping track of contact info is hard.
 When a supervisor needs to keep track of their employess, this app provides a way to do it.

 ## Organization
 This app is organized around the search bar at the top of the page.
 Users can search for a contact to quickly filter and find a specific person.